 The CARD is your student ID card.
 With it you are able to access: debit spending accounts, VU Meal Plans, libraries, authorized areas of Olin Hall and the Student Recreation Center.
 By completing the CARD Selections and Guarantor Agreement Form, VU Meal Plans and debit spending funds will be placed into your account at the beginning of the semester.
-There are two debit-spending plans available-the Flexible Spending Account (FSA) and the Meal Money Account (MMA) and various VU Meal Plan selections.
+There are meal plans available, more information can be found here: https://campusdining.vanderbilt.edu/meal-plan-2023-2024/